Guide Visa Application 3 min read

 Most Indonesia e-VOA mistakes are expensive because they are discovered after payment.
 Before you pay, compare every field against your passport and travel booking.
 The official Indonesia eVisa information says visa data must match the passport, and information cannot be changed once the Visitor Visa is processed.

-TL;DR: Before payment, check passport number, name spelling, nationality, date of birth, passport expiry date, arrival point, arrival date, and email.
+TL;DR: Before payment, check passport number, name spelling, nationality, date of birth, passport expiry date with at least six months of validity remaining, arrival point, arrival date, and email.
 If core passport data is wrong, do not assume you can fix it later.
 Stop and correct the form before paying.

 Quick Check